 There are basically 3 sources of water leaks:

--first of all there are the scuttle drains which are buried deep down under the windscreen plastic scuttle panel.
-Long story short: they can be clogged → which will cause water accumulating in this area → which will destroy the blower motor and the blower regulator + it will obviously leak into the interior and into the expensive electronic modules.
-So occasionally remove the plastic scuttle panel and clean this area as much as you can, and also clean the rubber drains themselves – you can access them from under the car.
+-the scuttle drains are buried deep down under the windscreen plastic scuttle panel.
+Long story short: they can be clogged → which will cause water accumulating in this area → which will destroy the blower motor and the blower regulator + it will obviously leak into the interior and into the expensive electronic modules !!
+So occasionally remove the plastic scuttle panel and clean this area as much as you can, and also clean the rubber drains themselves located in the middle under the blower motor housing – you can access them from under the car.

--then there are the front and rear sunroof water drains which can be clogged and let the water in as well.
-The front sunroof drains end behind the wheel well liners, so first remove the wheel well liners and clean the endings.
-But if you want to properly clean the rear drains then you will have to remove the side parts of the headliner + the rear drains end near the rear shocks.
+-then there are the front and rear sunroof water drains which can be clogged and let the water in the interior as well.
+The front sunroof drains end behind the front wheel well liners, so first remove the wheel well liners and clean the endings (+you should make bigger hole in the endings to let the water drain faster).
+To properly clean the rear drains you will have to remove the side parts of the headliner – and in this case you can clean them with compressed air.
+However most of the time it’s enough to only clean the endings of these rear drains which are located near the rear shocks + here you should also make bigger hole in the endings to let the water drain faster.

 -lastly there are 2 AC drains under the dash.
 One is on the driver side and the other is on the passenger side.
 They can also get clogged and leak water on the front footwell area, but luckily you don’t need tools to reach them so check out this video how to clean them.